hesenger/hesenger.github.io/pages/about.md

 ![Wife, son, my dog and me](/assets/profile-circle.jpg)

-Although graduated as a laywer, I was have been worked as a professional fullstack developer since 2006 and started to code a bit before this.
+Although graduated as a laywer, I was have been worked as a professional full stack developer since 2006 and started to code a bit before this.

 At the beggining desktop softwares were still in a high demand and I started writing in languages like Visual Basic 4/6 and Delphi 5/7.
-At this point common databases for me were Access, Sybase and Firebird.
+At this time common databases for me were Access, Sybase and Firebird.

 Today I spend my time with most contemporary technologies for